binny3213/Fleet-App/README.md

   - Main page: sortable table of fleets (always sorted, as required).
   - Fleet page:
     - Table of vessels (with server-side filtering by name, flag, MMSI).
-    - Map showing all vessels’ locations for the selected fleet.
+    - Map showing all vessels locations for the selected fleet.
     - Clicking a marker opens a popup with vessel information and location details.

-Map is implemented with **React-Leaflet** using OpenStreetMap tiles.

 ---